How would you (and your kids) like sourdough pancakes for breakfast every morning?

 - 2 tablespoons sweetener (honey, maple syrup, sucanat)

-- a generous sprinkle of spice (I use a self created spice blend– see below)
+- generous sprinkle of spice blend (recipe below)

 - 1 teaspoon baking soda